KomaEc/crown/README.md

 Now all transformed programs will be in the `results` folder.

-#### Check all benchmark
+#### Check all benchmarks
-Before checking all benchmark, we note that the benchmark 'heman' seems to trigger some Rust compiler internal bugs with our working version (nightly-2023-01-26).
+Before checking all benchmarks, we note that the benchmark 'heman' seems to trigger some Rust compiler internal bugs with our working version (nightly-2023-01-26).
 Here we need compile this program with another version.
 We already included a `rust-toolchain.toml` file in 'heman', so the following commands check that it compiles:
 ```shell
 cd results/heman
 cargo check # or cargo build